 Over Here: The Homefront During WWI, Part 6 - Flu Epidemic

-The flu epidemic created horrors not only oversees, but at home.
+The flu epidemic created horrors not only overseas, but at home.
 The origin of the epidemic was not certain to doctors and scientists, but several theories were proposed.
 One theory proposed it came from Kansas in February of 1918.
 In Kansas, large groups of men were congregating around livestock and the germs that accompanied them.
 A troubling characteristic of the flu is that it affected those who were the youngest and healthiest.
 The rationale behind this was that young adults and teenagers congregated the most, and thus, spread the flu rapidly.

 Hospitals were rare because medical doctors enlisted in the army.
 Few doctors were left in South Carolina, and they could not provide much help.
-Caskets came from Camp Severe and piled at the railroad station.
+Caskets came from Camp Sevier and piled at the railroad station.
 To try to find an antidote or at least help the ailing, the State Health Board proposed to use confiscated alcohol.
 This had little affect and the community did not have the personnel to help every ailing person.